 What is the full form of UMTS?

-UMTS stands for Universal Mobile Telecommunications Systems, and it is a third-generation mobile cellular technology that enabled 3G services in many parts of the world.
+UMTS stands for Universal Mobile Telecommunication System, and it is a third-generation mobile cellular technology that enabled 3G services in many parts of the world.
 UMTS was the next evolutionary step after the most widely deployed standard 2G technology, GSM -Global System for Mobile Communications.

 Is UMTS a 3G technology?